rhaslund/labguides/vbr-9.5u3/module-07/content.md

 7. [] Select the **VEEAM-ESX VLAB2 - Predefined** virtual lab.
 8. [] Click the **Edit Virtual Lab** button on the **Virtual Lab** ribbon.
 9. [] Keep the default settings and click the **Next** button on the **Name** step.
-> Note: To load the settings for this predefined lab we will simply click Next on all steps until the end, then click the Finish button
+> Note: To load the settings for this predefined lab we will click Next on all steps until the end, then click the Finish button

 10. [] Keep the default settings and click the **Next** button on the **Host** step.
 11. [] Keep the default settings and click the **Next** button on the **Datastore** step.